 The men (4) return from work to find Snow White on the floor.
 2 (4) thinks she is dead but 1 (4) realizes that her corset is laced up too tight and cuts the laces.
 Snow White (SW) begins to breathe and wakes up.
 She tells the men that there was a peasant woman and they begin to panic.
 They know it was the Evil Queen but are confident she won’t return if she thinks Snow White is dead.

 Back at the castle, the Evil Queen (SW) takes off her peasant clothing and asks her servant (4) to bring in the mirror.
-She explains to him how she strangled Snow White and accidently strangles him, too.
+She explains to him how she strangled Snow White and accidentally strangles him, too.
 The Evil Queen looks into the mirror and asks her burning question.
 She is furious to learn that Snow White was alive and well with the little men.
 Just then, she has the idea to poison Snow White.

 In the woods, the men (4) leave for work and Snow White (SW) promises to not open the door to anyone.
 She locks herself in the cabin and feeds the birds from the window when it begins to rain.
 She hears someone yelling for help outside.
 The Evil Queen (4) has disguised herself as a traveler who broke a wheel in the rain.
 She asks Snow White to let her into the house to dry off.
 Snow White (SW) gives in and lets the woman into the cabin.
 To thank her for her kindness, the old woman hands Snow White an apple.
 Snow White (SW) takes a bite of the apple and collapses.
 The apple was poisoned.
 The Evil Queen (4) celebrates the killing of Snow White.
 The Evil Queen (4) immediately takes out her mirror (SW) to ask if she is now the fairest of them all.
-The mirror (SW) sadly reports that she is in fact the fairest of them all.
+The mirror (SW) sadly reports that she is, in fact, the fairest of them all.

 The little men (4) return to find Snow White (SW) on the floor.
 The men (4) discover that she is cold and not breathing.
 They start to bury her but can’t do it.
-They build her a glass coffin where she stays for years.
+They build a glass coffin where she stays for years.

-Right before Snow White turned 16, a prince (SW) arrives.
+A prince (SW) arrives.
 He demands the little men give up their beds for him to rest for the night.
 He is heading to bed when he notices the glass coffin.
 He describes his journey around the world trying to find a princess to rescue.
 4 (4) informs the Prince that Snow White is dead.
 The Prince (SW) is not concerned because he is confident that his kiss will wake her.
 The Prince (SW) kisses Snow White (4) but nothing happens.
 He kisses her again and nothing happens.
 Just as he is about to get frustrated, Snow White (4) wakes up.
 The Prince (SW) introduces himself as her handsome savior who will be taking her home as his bride.